buddhist-uni/buddhist-uni.github.io/_tests/similar_content.md

 A series of integration tests for the quality of the content recommendations.

 {% if jekyll.environment != 'development' or site.partial_build %}
 For performance reasons, these tests are hidden from the production build.
-To run these tests, build the site locally with `JEKYLL_ENV=development` but without `quick_build.yml`.
+To run these tests, build the site locally with `JEKYLL_ENV=development` and *without* `_quick_build.yml`.
 {% else %}
 {%- assign succs = 0 -%}
 {%- assign fails = 0 -%}